jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

       (vi) the Otago Museum Trust Board continued in existence by section 5(1) of the Otago Museum Trust Board Act 1996:
       (vii) Auckland Transport (as established by section 38 of the Local Government (Auckland Council) Act 2009):
       (viii) Auckland Regional Holdings established by section 18 of the Local Government (Auckland) Amendment Act 2004:
-      (ix) the Auckland Council Independent Maori Statutory Board established by section 81 of the Local Government (Auckland Council) Act 2009
+      (ix) the Auckland Council Independent Maori Statutory Board established by section 81 of the Local Government (Auckland Council) Act 2009:
+      (x) the trustee of the Auckland Future Fund
   - **loyalty programme** means a consumer incentive scheme under which a customer can obtain loyalty points that are redeemable for goods or services
   - **marketplace** means—
     (a) an electronic marketplace: